 - Cook your diced bacon in a large skillet on medium high heat.
 Fry the bacon a bit until slightly crispy.
 You want a little bit of crispiness but don't overdo this part. 🙂 This may take between 3-5 minutes.
 Stir often.

 - Once the bacon is slightly crispy, remove all but about 2-3 tablespoons of the bacon fat.
-Add the garlic, and then stir fry continuously for around 2 minutes.
-Set aside.
+Lower the heat to medium low, then add the garlic.
+Stir fry continuously for around 2 minutes being careful not to let the garlic burn.
+Turn off the heat, then set the skillet aside for now.

 - Place eggs and parmesan cheese in a small bowl.
 Whisk well until both ingredients are well incorporated.
 Set aside.